 Artöm Mazurchak

-I live in Cyprus.
-I built Biz-cen.ru in Russia, Lashoestring.com in the UK, and Vasterra.com globally.
+I built Biz-cen.ru in Russia, Lashoestring.com in the UK.
 I run a Telegram channel.
 For contact — email.
+Writing from Berlin.

 JTBD Interviews for a Product: From Guesswork to Clear Segments and Decisions